 In December 1997, Illinois enacted the Electric Service Customer Choice and Rate Relief Law, which deregulated the wholesale and retail electricity markets.
-Illinois first deregulated its wholesale operations, and then transitioned to deregulating its retail market shortly thereafter.
 As part of the restructuring, Illinois joined the Midcontinent Independent System Operator (MISO) when it was established in 1998.

 MISO is a regional transmission organization (RTO).
 Similar to the CAISO, MISO provides an independent platform for efficient regional energy markets.
 RTOs coordinates, controls and monitors a multi-state electric transmission system.

-Prior to restructuring, the customers in Illinois' electricity market were primarily served by two incumbent utilities: Ameren Illinois and Commonwealth Edison.
-These two utilities still are the primary distribution operator.
-A large number of residential customers have remained with the two incumbent utilities as their energy service providers.
+Today, customers in Illinois' electricity market are primarily served by two incumbent utilities: Ameren Illinois and Commonwealth Edison.
+Both provide electricity and are primary distribution operators.

-The Illinois Commerce Commission (ICC) regulates the incumbent utilities as well as the retail energy suppliers.
-Each retail supplier must be certified by the ICC before it can serve customers.
+The Illinois Commerce Commission (ICC) regulates the incumbent utilities, certifies Alternative Retail Energy Suppliers (ARES) and ensures compliance with certain state mandates.
+ARES are not subject to price regulation by the ICC like the incumbent utilities.
+Each ARES must be certified by the ICC before it can serve customers.
 Presently, more than 70% of the electric usage in Illinois comes from retail electric suppliers, which includes electric load served by a Municipal Energy Aggregator (MEA) brokering power on behalf of a jurisdiction.
 Currently, there are 71 retail energy suppliers serving residential customers and 86 suppliers serving non-residential electric customers.
 Retail energy suppliers are what Illinois terms retail service provider.
 The retail energy suppliers are an opt-in; there was no forced migration away from the incumbent utility.
+However, if a municipality elected to become an energy aggregator, as discussed more below, and sign a contract with an ARES, customers would be enrolled by default and then would need to opt-out on an individual basis.